naomiquinones/bart-smells-backend/README.md

 # bart-smells

 Capstone project for Ada Developers Academy C15-Accelerate program.
-This MVP is the back end system that handles database connections to store users and their reports.
+This MVP is the back end system that handles database connections to store users and their reports, including typical operations such as reading, writing, updating and deleting from the database.

+## 2025 Update

+Dependencies were updated, and notes were added to this README.

 ## Setup